Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Handles uncertainty natively No (needs stochastic MIP) No No Yes

 MIP composes well with other methods.
 Demand forecasts from time-series models feed MIP inputs.
-Solutions are stored in specialized databases — see our time-series database comparison.
-And when models are deployed to production systems that also run classifiers like one-class SVMs for anomaly detection, or graph models like Graph Attention Networks for relational features, MIP ties the optimization layer together.
-Clean engineering practice matters here: write solver code with good clean-code principles and version it properly with Git best practices.
+Solutions are stored in specialised databases, as discussed in the time-series database comparison.
+When models are deployed to production systems that also run classifiers such as one-class SVMs for anomaly detection, or graph models such as Graph Attention Networks for relational features, MIP ties the optimisation layer together.
+Clean engineering practice is important: solver code should be written with sound clean-code principles and versioned according to Git best practices.

 Frequently Asked Questions